After 2 Months of Testing, We Found the 8 Best Compost Tumblers

 Tumbling helps provide air to compost and reduce moisture, both of which are vital in the decomposition process.
 Look for a compost bin with built-in aeration structures, such as air holes or vents in the walls, fins on the interior walls, flat sides, and mixing bars.

 As the material inside breaks down, it can become compacted.
 Turning the bin loosens the material and breaks down the clumps.
-Air holes and vents allow the exchange of gas in the microorganisms in the decaying matter and let the excess moisture escape.
+Air holes and vents allow the exchange of gases in the microorganisms within the decaying matter, letting excess moisture escape.
 Flat walls, such as in a hexagonal shape, force the material to tumble rather than slide.
 Additional texture comes from features such as fins and bars that help stir the material and add oxygen.

 Pest Control

 An enclosed compost tumbler also helps composters avoid pests like rodents and insects.
-The lids on these units thread, latch, or slide into tracks, which keep out rodents and other small animals.
+The lids on these units thread, latch, or slide into tracks, which prevents rodents and other small animals from entering.
 Durable, heavy-duty plastic is difficult for rodents to chew through, and steel makes the bin virtually impossible to penetrate.
-Bears even find them challenging, but don’t test that theory!
+Bears even find them challenging—though we don’t suggest putting that claim to the test if you don’t have to!
 Avoid adding animal favorites, such as meat scraps, bones, and items with high fat content, to the bin.

 Odor Control

-A foul odor emitting from the bin is an indication that the compost is either not well aerated or that the carbon-to-nitrogen ratio of the compost ingredients is out of balance.
+A foul odor emanating from the bin is an indication that the compost is either poorly aerated or that the carbon-to-nitrogen ratio of the compost ingredients is out of balance.
 Compost tumblers are specially designed to deal with the first issue quickly and easily.
 Simply rotating the bin once or twice each week infuses oxygen into the mix and promotes the growth of beneficial aerobic-composting microbes.
 If the compost smells like rotten eggs, it needs air.
-Spin the bin.
+In that case, simply spin the bin.

-Composting is comparable to keeping a pet, only in this case, the “pets” are millions of aerobic microbes.
-They need a consistently warm, moist environment with the right kind of “food.”
+Just as keeping a pet requires consistent care and attention, so does composting, only in this case, the “pets” are millions of aerobic microbes.
+These microbes need a consistently warm, moist environment with the right kind of “food.”
 Their food initially consists of about 30 parts carbon to 1 part nitrogen.
-Nitrogen comes from green compost ingredients like vegetable scraps, coffee grounds, and grass clippings.
+Nitrogen comes from green compost ingredients, such as vegetable scraps, coffee grounds, and grass clippings.
 Carbon comes from so-called brown ingredients, such as autumn leaves, straw, sawdust, and paper.
-One way to ensure an adequate supply of carbon with kitchen scraps is to include paper products like coffee filters, used paper towels, and tea bags in the mix.
+One way to ensure an adequate supply of carbon with kitchen scraps is to include paper products, like coffee filters, used paper towels, and tea bags, in the mix.
 When users add new scraps to the bin, they can cover the scraps with shredded newsprint or cardboard.

 A properly working compost tumbler should heat up from the activity of the microbes and produce a somewhat sweet, earthy scent.
 If the ingredients are far out of balance, the microbes cannot process the compost efficiently, possibly causing unpleasant odors.
 If the mixture is slimy or has an ammonia odor, the nitrogen level is too high.
 It needs brown ingredients.
 If too much carbon is in the bin, it won’t heat properly; it needs green ingredients.